kyenzo/redis-k8s-helm-local/README.md

 # Redis deployment on Minikube using helm - Local
+The repository contains:
+1. Readme.md instructions file that explains how to deploy Redis to Minikube using Helm
+2. Security is enabled by default in the official redis helm chart
+3. values.yaml file that sets an extraFlag of loglevel to debug

 ### Pre-requisites:
 1. Windows 10+ OS
 2. Chocolatey package manager installed - https://chocolatey.org/install